Metropolitan Police Museums

 Policing London in the 1970s is a film made by the police which accurately depicts life in a south London police station.
 All the characters are actual officers including those acting as villains.
 The sounds, language and scenarios are just as it was.

-Neil Paterson, Manager
+Neil Paterson, former Manager